 2,147,483,519documents in total across all shards that will be shrunk into a single shard on the target index as this is the maximum number of docs that can fit into a single shard.

 - The node handling the shrink process must have sufficient free disk space to accommodate a second copy of the existing index.

 _shrink API is similar to the

 The number of shards in the target index.
 This must be a factor of the number of shards in the source index.

-Best compression will only take affect when new writes are made to the index, such as when force-merging the shard to a single segment.
+Best compression will only take effect when new writes are made to the index, such as when force-merging the shard to a single segment.

 Mappings may not be specified in the

 The shrink process can be monitored with the